kenobijr/eu-ai-act-chatbot/README.md

 - **Deployment**: Automated CI/CD pipeline with GitHub Action: GitHub to HuggingFace Space
 - **Tokenizer**: Tiktokenizer cl100k_base (Context window restraint calc)
 - **Scraping**: Beatiful soup, Requests

 ---

+## Core Logic: Multi-stage RAG Retrieval

+The Core RAG engine leverages a combination of Semantic and Direct / Lexical search technics:

+    1. Direct search for entity titles (e.g. "Article 12")
+    2. Semanctic search for the 50-60 nearest entities (Cosine Distance)
+    3. Always take top 3 nearest articles -> they are the "Central Hub" (including internal references to other entitites)
+    4. Relationship boost -> boost related entities of top 3 articles and Direct seach hit by manipulating Cosine Distance values
+    5. Fill up remaining RAG Context with nearest entities (minus Top 3 articles & Direct Search hits) -> add only entities which are over a certain releavance threshold until there are no more suitable candidates availabel or no more RAG Space available

+---